 Chair: Edward B. Gentilcore, Sherrard, German & Kelly, P.C., Pittsburgh, Pennsylvania

-Opportunities to Get Involved: A great number of opportunities to participate, research, write and present are found within Division 10.
-We are always looking for contributors to our quarterly newsletter, 2X4X10.
-Additionally, as noted above, Division 10 publishes the Construction Law Update on an annual basis, which includes State and Federal case law and statutory updates on construction law, federal contracting, and environmental issues.
-Authors are welcome and needed.
-We also need two to three volunteers to run a new working committee for D10.
-Our new "Social Committee" will address Division 10 events for Forum meetings, including dinners and other social get-togethers.
-These are just a few examples of options for getting involved with Division 10.
-We welcome your energy, input and participation!
+Opportunities to Get Involved: A great number of opportunities to participate, research, write and present are currently available.
+We still need authors for our quarterly newsletter, 2X4X10 (repurposed articles welcome, too).
+Please reach out to Erin Fallon at firstname.lastname@example.org if you can assist us.
+Additionally, as noted above, Division 10 publishes the 50 State Construction Law Update on an annual basis, which includes state and federal case law and statutory updates on construction law, federal contracting, and environmental issues.
+Authors are welcome and needed (contact Angela Stephens at email@example.com for additional information).

 Chair: Cathy Lilford Altman, Carrington, Coleman, Sloman & Blumenthal, LLP, Dallas, Texas